-Although, be sure to use the right amount of Macros in your workflow, scaling their usage and complexity as your company grows.
+Although, be sure to use the right amount of Macros in your workflow, scaling their usage and complexity as your customer experiences grow.

-This one is as easy as it is.
-As soon as you connect your Zendesk account to your team’s Slack account, your team will no longer have to constantly switch between applications.
+This is one of the easiest Zendesk set up tips.
+As soon as you connect your Zendesk account to your team’s Slack channels, your team will no longer have to constantly switch between applications.
 So now, new ticket raises and updates will notify a required staff member directly from Slack!

 What is more, your support team will also be able to create tickets themselves as well as add internal notes within Slack messaging system.
 Thus, you will always keep your support agents coordinated and focused on working faster!

 #6 Use automated reminders to remember each customer issue